-Procedures and Tasks: Staff will implement the Long Range Transportation Plan, monitor current and future projections of populations, household, and employment locations with MPO communities.
+Procedures and Tasks: Staff will implement the Long Range Transportation Plan Principles in Motion 2045, monitor current and future projections of populations, household, and employment locations with MPO communities.
 Key objectives will be outreach efforts to continue to inform and educate the public and other stakeholders about the goals, strategies, projects, and programs in long range plan.
 Special attention will be placed upon the incorporation of transit, non-motorized and intercity rail planning.